 Information for Marketing Authorization Holders (MAH)

-In June 2018, authorities (FDA, EMA, etc.) became aware of the presence of a nitrosamine, N-nitrosodimethylamine (NDMA), in valsartan substance from one active pharmaceutical ingredients (APIs) manufacturer.
+In June 2018, authorities (FDA, EMA, etc.) became aware of the presence of a nitrosamine, N-nitrosodimethylamine (NDMA), in a product for the treatment of high blood pressure from one active pharmaceutical ingredients (APIs) manufacturer.
 Subsequently another nitrosamine, N-nitrosodiethylamine (NDEA), was detected and other ‘sartans’ from more API manufacturers were later implicated.
 NDMA and NDEA are classified as probable human carcinogens and their presence in ‘sartans’ was, at the time, unexpected.

-Following a review of ‘sartans’ risk, a general advice letter summarises FDA and EMA findings to date and provides recommended actions to be taken to ensure that the drug product, drug substance / API, and raw materials are absent of these impurities or below recommended limit.
+Following a review of risk, a general advice letter summarizes EMA findings to date and provides recommended actions to be taken to ensure that the drug product, drug substance / API, and raw materials are absent of these impurities or below recommended limit.